sigmoid-hq/transtex/README.md

-# bibtex-paper
+# TransTex
-APA 6th, IEEE 등 Paper reference 표기 양식과 BibTeX 간의 양방향 변환을 지원하는 Library입니다.
+This library supports bidirectional conversion between APA 6th, IEEE, and other paper reference formats and BibTeX.